onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-4/README.md

 Run the Job by executing the command:
 <code>$ kubectl apply -f sdc-stage-libs-job.yaml</code>

-You can tail the log of the Job's Pod to see the progress of the stage libs' downloads progress:
+You can tail the log of the Job's Pod to see the progress of the stage libs downloads:

 <code>$ kubectl logs -f sdc-stage-libs-job-4xtln</code>